-This is a healthy, delicious, soul-warming concoction that is perfect at any time of the year.
+This is a healthy, delicious, soul-warming chicken and rice soup that is perfect at any time of the year.
 If you are feeling under the weather, this will restore your sense of well-being.
 If you feel great, this will make you feel euphoric.

 1 whole cut-up chicken, no giblets